School Field Trips

 • Please complete the reservation request form on the Reservations webpage.
 We will contact you within 3 business days to confirm your reservation.
 If you have further questions, please email programs@sciencemill.org

 • Our capacity limit is 150 per group.
 We will work to accommodate your group size to ensure your students have a quality experience.
-We request there be at least 1 adult per 5 students for elementary classes and 1 adult per 10 students for middle and high school classes.
-Staff and chaperones should be with students at all times, and ensure that everyone practices proper museum behavior.
+We require at least 1 adult per 7 students.
+Staff and chaperones should be with students at all times and ensure that everyone practices proper museum behavior.

 • Full payment by check or credit card is due no later than two weeks before your visit.
 Please call 844-263-6405 ext.1007 with any questions regarding payment.